- Home

 Anticonvulsant medicines

-Many different types of anticonvulsant drugs are used to prevent seizures.
+Different types of anticonvulsant drugs are used to prevent seizures.
 You may need to have blood tests while you are taking anticonvulsants.
-This is to check whether the dose is effective and how your liver is coping with the medicine.
+This is to check whether the dose is working and how your liver is coping with the medicine.

 View the Cancer Council NSW editorial policy.